 Yeoman - YN.
 Responsible for virtually everything!
 Well...it felt that way at times...
 Prior to computers, Yeomen could expect typing on five part carbon paper with tons of copies and changes.
 Computers did away with alot of that.
 The Yeomen are also tasked with handling mail and pay which are separate jobs in the surface fleet.
 Attached to X Division.
 The Ship's Office was in Operations Upper Level, forward of the Sonar "shack" and across from the Captain and XO's staterooms.

 At times the atmosphere onboard the boat resembled that of an exclusive men's club with fine cigars, relaxed conversation and all at a nice comfortable temperature due to the nuclear powered air conditioning.
 This photo was typical of the atmosphere I'm talking about.
 The only thing missing was maybe some brandy or cognac.
-Here, ET2 Meyers, ET Juan Morales (sitting), ET1 Pete Benevega, ET2 Frank Hellenberger and RM2 King congregate in the Nav Center sometime during a late year patrol (the patrol that I would end up missing)(photo courtesy of Pat King).
+Here, ET2 Meyers, ET Juan Morales (sitting), ET1 Pete Benevega, ET2 Frank Hellenberger and RM2 King congregate in the Navigation Center (Operations Upper Level) sometime during a late year patrol (the patrol that I would end up missing)(photo courtesy of Pat King).
+From the look of ET Morales, it looks like he might be "cranking" which is another incredibly fun submarine activity explained later in more gory detail.

 Judging from the beards and long hair, this photo probably came from halfway night or close to it.
 Of course, cigar smoking wasn't relegated to just the ET's...here, TM2 Kenny ("Tiny") Boyd enjoys one of Havana's finest while on watch in the Torpedo Room.
 Note also the purple stuffed-animal wrist watch sent to him in his Halfway Night package by his wife.